sigasi/sigasi_insights/content/manual/views.md

 The Minimap View can be opened via **Window > Show View > Other...** and selecting **General > Minimap**.
 This is a [generic Eclipse view](https://www.eclipse.org/eclipse/news/4.9/platform.php#minimap).

-This view is another way to help navigating through large files.
+This view is another way to help navigation through large files.
 It shows an overview of the entire active editor in a dedicated pane.
 The part that is visible in the editor is highlighted.
 The highlighted part of the Minimap View can be clicked and dragged to scroll through the Editor View.